chainflip-io/chainflip-eth-contracts/docs/Vault.md

 ## `SwapToken(uint32 dstChain, bytes dstAddress, uint16 dstToken, address srcToken, uint256 amount, address sender)`

-## `XCallNative(uint32 dstChain, bytes dstAddress, uint16 dstToken, uint256 amount, address sender, bytes message, uint256 dstNativeBudget, bytes refundAddress)`
+## `XCallNative(uint32 dstChain, bytes dstAddress, uint16 dstToken, uint256 amount, address sender, bytes message, uint256 gasAmount, bytes refundAddress)`

 dstAddress is not indexed because indexing a dynamic type (string) to be able to filter,
      makes it so we won't be able to decode it unless we specifically search for it.
 If we want to filter it and decode it then we would need to have both the indexed and the non-indexed version in the event.

-## `XCallToken(uint32 dstChain, bytes dstAddress, uint16 dstToken, address srcToken, uint256 amount, address sender, bytes message, uint256 dstNativeBudget, bytes refundAddress)`
+## `XCallToken(uint32 dstChain, bytes dstAddress, uint16 dstToken, address srcToken, uint256 amount, address sender, bytes message, uint256 gasAmount, bytes refundAddress)`

 ## `AddGasNative(bytes32 swapID, uint256 amount)`